I’m in Norway today.

 Like the deepening flush of your cheeks when someone says something that makes you feel something.

-Or when someone says zero things and you still feel something.
+Or when someone says nothing and you still feel something.

 Beauty is the way silence fills spaces.